 which differs from \cref{eq:thprediction} by the presence of $k_{\rm eff}$ instead of $k$ inside the Hankel function.
 We will discuss in detail the consequences of this in \cref{sec:results}.
 Notice that the modified dispersion relation will also influence the ground state in Minkowski space, i.e. the Bunch-Davies initial conditions, by changing the expression for the $\omega_k$ appearing in \cref{eq:BD}.
 We will take this into account when discussing the initial conditions in \cref{sec:initialconditions}.

-From the discussion above, and in particular from \cref{eq:discMS} and \cref{eq:discsolution}, it follows that the dynamics of modes on the lattice is equivalent to the continuous one if we interpret the effective modes $k_{\rm eff}$ as the physical modes actually probed by the lattice simulation.
-It follows that, when computing the dimensionless power spectrum $\mathcal{P}_{\phi}$ from the simulation, we should multiply the dimension-full power spectrum $|\tilde{\phi}_{\vec{l}}|^2$ by $k^3_{\rm eff}$ instead of $k^3_{\rm lat}$ if we want to match the continuous result.
+From the discussion above, and in particular from \cref{eq:discMS} and \cref{eq:discsolution}, it follows that the dynamics of the classical Fourier modes on the lattice is equivalent to the one of the continuous (quantum) modes $\varphi(\vec{k},\tau)$ if we interpret the effective modes $k_{\rm eff}$ as the physical modes actually probed by the lattice simulation.
+It follows that, when computing the dimensionless power spectrum $\mathcal{P}_{\phi}$ from the simulation, we should multiply the dimension-full power spectrum $|\tilde{\phi}_{\vec{l}}|^2$ by $k^3_{\rm eff}$ instead of $k^3_{\rm lat}$ if we want to match the continuous result\footnote{As we will see, this prescription is useful to compare the power spectrum of the simulation with the continuous theory.
+However, the reader should keep in mind that only the quantity $\mathcal{P}^{\rm(lat)}_{\phi}(k_{\text{lat}})$ of \cref{eq:discthprediction} is related to the actual variance of the field over the $N^3$ points of the lattice.}.
 In other words, the non-scaled dimension-full power spectrum of the simulation $|\tilde{\phi}_{\vec{l}}|^2$ will not scale as $\sim k_{\rm lat}^{-3}$, as one would naively expect, but it will scale as $\sim k_{\rm eff}^{-3}$.
-We will see this in detail when looking at the results of the simulation in \cref{sec:results}.
+We will discuss this in more detail when looking at the results of the simulation in \cref{sec:results}.